acmh/gymquery/README.md

 ## How to contribute?

-* Fork the repo, propose some features (explain why you want to add this feature, give some context), submit via pull request.
+* Clone the repo, propose some features (explain why you want to add this feature, give some context), submit via pull request.

 * Take one task in TODO.md